-&lt;sup>8 Under Article 3 of the UN Convention on the Rights of the Child in the UK.
-However, much of this data is not available for children.
 It is important that data about children in care, collected by the Department for Education, is used to ensure that they are able to access settlement.
-The burden to ensure that they do not become undocumented should not fall on looked after children.
+The burden to ensure that they do not become undocumented should not fall on looked after children themselves.

 CCLC has written extensively about the problems facing children making immigration applications and the onerous evidential burdens that are placed on them.
 It is essential that any new system must be sufficiently simple for children and young people to complete by themselves, given the absence of legal aid for immigration applications.
-The evidential threshold must be one that all children can meet.
+Where a child is able to meet the criteria, they should not be prevented from making an application by evidential hurdles, and the evidential threshold must be one that all children can meet.
 CCLC believes that the only evidential requirement for this policy is demonstrating the period of residence, for example, through GP or school records, or bill payments.
 The evidence must be sufficiently flexible to ensure that a child has access to the right documents and is able to demonstrate their own entitlement.